 - The disease affects joints, skin, heart and nervous system.
-The disease is dependent upon the immune response of the individual and only 3-6% of people have the genetic configuration.

 - The features of the disease are thought to be the result of a hypersensitivity reaction caused in the main by cross-reacting antibodies.
 It is thought there is a combined humoral and cell-mediated immune response to the bacterium (pharyngitis or skin streptococcal infection) which may lead to infiltration of the heart valve endothelium by T cells cross-reactive with streptococcal M protein and cardiac myosin.